 - Get multiple loan offers

-Once you pick the offer that works for you, your short-term loan could be funded within a day of approval.
+Once you pick the offer that works for you, your short-term business loan could be funded within a day of approval.

-Short-Term Loans: Frequently Asked Questions
+Short-Term Business Loans: Frequently Asked Questions

-Common uses for short-term loans include:
+Common uses of business loans for short-term needs include:

 - Inventory purchases